Antigua, Guatemala: Community Engagement, Spanish, Independence

 About Program

-Antigua, Guatemala, is a captivating blend of colonial charm and vibrant culture nestled among the volcanoes of Central America.
-Known for its cobblestone streets, pastel-hued buildings, and well-preserved Spanish architecture, Antigua offers a picturesque backdrop for cultural immersion and exploration.
-The city's rich history, evident in its churches and ruins, contrasts beautifully with its modern-day vibrancy seen in bustling markets, art galleries, and lively festivals.
+Antigua, Guatemala, is a captivating blend of colonial impacts meeting indigenous culture.
+Nestled among the volcanoes of Central America, Antigua is known for its cobblestone streets, pastel-hued buildings, and well-preserved Spanish architecture.
+It is a picturesque backdrop for cultural immersion and exploration of personal goals and experiences.
+The city's rich history, evident in its churches and ruins, contrasts beautifully with its vibrant markets, art galleries, and lively festivals.

 Video and Photos